Reports may not be the most exciting communication format. But they’re important.

 When you’re designing a business report, you should look for opportunities to visualize data and creatively present information.
 That being said, the primary goal of your business report should still be to communicate information clearly.

-Use design elements such as icons or text in different sizes, weights and colors to highlight, emphasize and categorize information–not obscure it.
+Use design elements such as icons or font in different sizes, weights and colors to highlight, emphasize and categorize information–not obscure it.
 If a page you’re working on looks cluttered or confusing, take another stab at it.

 Remember that functionality comes first–and that includes using the right visuals for your information.